stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 went on for some time, and to Carter there was something sickeningly familiar in the sound of that flute and the stench of the malodorous place.
-It made him think of a frightful red-litten city and of the revolting procession that once filed through it; of that, and of an awful climb through lunar countryside beyond, before the rescuing rush of earth&rsquo;s friendly cats.
+It made him think of a frightful red-litten city and of the revolting procession that once filed through it; of that, and of an awful climb through lunar countryside beyond, before the rescuing rush of earth's friendly cats.
 He knew that the creature on the dais was without doubt the high-priest not to be described, of which legend whispers such fiendish and abnormal possibilities, but he feared to think just what that abhorred high-priest might be.